jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/biomass_regression/practical.rst

 * Open an RGB composite of :file:`enmap_sonoma.bsq` in Map #1 and open and link the masked biomass image in a new Map window.
 Refer to Exercise A5 if needed.
-* Open NDVI.bsq in Map #1.
+* Open :file:`NDVI.bsq` in Map #1.
 Compare patterns of NDVI and estimated AGB.

 .. image:: img/masked_biomass.png